aJimenez19037/ChickenFriedKrabz/final_project/README.md

 More Information about this project is shared in our presentation link: https://docs.google.com/presentation/d/1U7FsWdmR6j_znYkj2MU7bBG-hoJp8BWygaLujGOk1p4/edit?usp=sharing

-*To learn more about our project code and run this yourself, navigate to the "Drone_Simulation_Tutorial" directory in this repo.
+*To learn more about our project code and run this yourself, navigate to the "Drone_Sim_Tutorial" directory in this repo.